richard-weinhold/pomato/docs/installation.rst

     - `ECOS <https://github.com/jump-dev/ECOS.jl>`_.
 Solver available under GNU General Public licence, that allows solving conic constraints that are used in the chance constrained formulations in POMATO.
     - `Gurobi.jl <https://github.com/JuliaOpt/Gurobi.jl>`_.
 Generally more performant than Clp, but
       requires a valid licence and has to be seperately installed.
 If Gurobi is available it can be used with POMATO and will automatically used.
+If Gurobi is installed on your system you can add the Gurobi.jl package to pomato by running :code:`pomato.tools.julia_management.add_gurobi()` as described below.

 Using other solvers is possible, however requires implementation through a few lines of code.
 If there is need/interest let me know.